75lb/array-tools/README.md

 <a name="module_array-tools"></a>
 # array-tools
-Useful functions for working with arrays.
+Lightweight tool-kit for working with arrays.

 ```js
 > var a = require("array-tools");